-There are six programmable parameters to generate dynamic wave form or pulse wave form, the 5V Series load will sink current from power source proportional to the dynamic wave form, the dynamic wave form definition is shown in Figure 3-1.
+There are six programmable parameters to generate a dynamic waveform or pulse waveform.
+The 5P Series load will sink current from a power source proportional to the dynamic wave form.
+The dynamic wave form definition is shown in Figure 3-1.
 Available settings are: